Legend-Systems/pro-train/src/org/README.md

 ✅ **Scalable architecture supporting unlimited organizations**
 ✅ **Multi-tenant data isolation and security**

-The system is **production-ready** and provides a solid foundation for the Exxam platform's multi-tenant architecture.
+The system is **production-ready** and provides a solid foundation for the trainpro platform's multi-tenant architecture.